LAURA’S VOICE WHISPERS FROM AN ANGEL – duplicate with reviews

 by Leona Sykes

 My daughter Laura was born in Johannesburg, South Africa, on 1 July 1976, and spent her childhood years in South Africa and Portugal.
 After qualifying as a beauty therapist and masseuse in Johannesburg she left South Africa for Abu Dhabi in 2007, living mainly in the Middle East until her death by suicide in Dubai on 16 November 2014.
-She fell to her from the At the Top Sky observation deck on the 148th floor of the Burj Khalifa.
+She fell to her death from the At the Top Sky observation deck on the 148th floor of the Burj Khalifa.
 She was thirty-eight years old.
 Her death was concealed by the government of Dubai but on 18 May 2015, an article written by Rob Davies of the Daily Mail was published.

 “Exclusive: Heartbroken woman leaps to her death from the 148th floor of the Burj Khalifa – the world’s tallest building – after relationship turns sour.”